TEAS Scores – What is a Good TEAS Score?

 Questions on the exam are given a wide range of point values that are used in a process known as equating.
 This scoring system randomly gives more weight to certain questions.

 Students have no way of knowing how each question is weighed.
-So just take the test with the mindset of every question being equal.
+It is best to take the test with the mindset of every question being equal.

-Out of the 170 total questions found on the TEAS exam, only 150 of them are scored.
-20 random questions are used for internal purposes and have no weight on the score.
-Students will not know which 20 questions are not scored.
+Out of the 170 total questions on the TEAS exam, only 150 of them are scored.
+20 random questions are used for internal purposes and have no bearing on your score.
+You will not know which 20 questions are unscored.

-Students receive a grading report that shows the percentage of questions that were answered correctly in each section.
-Furthermore, this report will also detail areas where the student should invest in further studies.
+Students receive a grade report that shows the percentage of questions that were answered correctly in each section.
+This report will also review certain areas that a student should spend more time studying.

 TEAS Score Report Example